vinci1it2000/schedula/README.rst

     OPTIONS:
       <input-path>                Input xlsx-file or folder.
-Assumes current-dir if missing.
+Assumes current-dir if
+                                  missing.
       -O=<output-folder>          Output folder or file [default: .].
       --gui                       Launches GUI dialog-boxes to choose Input, Output and Options. [default: False].
-      --only-summary              Do not save vehicle outputs, just the summary file.
+      --only-summary              Do not save vehicle outputs, just the summary.
       --overwrite-cache           Overwrite the cached file.
-      --charts                    Add basic charts to output file.
       --soft-validation           Validate only partially input-data (no schema).
-      --out-template=<xlsx-file>  Clone the given excel-file and appends model-results into it.
+      --out-template=<xlsx-file>  Clone the given excel-file and appends results into it.
 By default, results are appended into an empty excel-file.
-                                  Use `--out-template=-` to use input excel-files as templates.
+Use `--out-template=-` to use
+                                  input excel-files as templates.
       --plot-workflow             Open workflow-plot in browser, after run finished.
       -l, --list                  List available models.
       --graph-depth=<levels>      An integer to Limit the levels of sub-models plotted (no limit by default).
-      -f, --force                 Overwrite template/demo excel-file(s).
+      -f, --force                 Overwrite output/template/demo excel-file(s).

     Miscellaneous:
       -h, --help                  Show this help message and exit.